Induce Vomiting to Prevent Surgery: What to do When your Dog Eats a Foreign Object

 If the answer is NO go to STEP 3

-3. The size of the object is more then 1.5 inches in diameter
+3. The size of the object is more than 1.5 inches in diameter

 If the object is larger than 1.5 inches in diameter, it is unlikely that it would pass further in the small intestine.
-If your dog appears to be fine and is calm, you can prepare the following mixture:
+If your dog appears to be fine and is calm, you can use the following protocol.

-- 1/3 cup of whole flax seed steeped by the same volume of hot water
+- 1 tablespoon - 1/3 cup (based on amount of squash) of whole flax seed steeped by the same volume of hot water

 - small amount of smoked fish or cooked liver for flavor only

 - The dose is one teaspoon per 5 pounds not to exceed 3 tablespoons

 - Use a turkey baster, bulb syringe or feeding syringe to administer

 - Administer undiluted - not mixed with food or water

 - Can be repeated in 30 minutes ONE time only if your dog does not vomit